-Reason #1 You Want to Sell Your Home
+Reason #1 You Want To Sell Your Home

 Maybe not today, or tomorrow, but you know eventually you will want to sell your home.
 Most

 Habit Starting Tip: Keep your loose papers in decorative storage bins or baskets.
 That way you can quickly put them out of the way when people come over regardless of how much notice you get.
-Set an alarm on your phone to remind you to go through the bin every few weeks to
+Set an alarm on your phone to remind you to go through the bin every few weeks to manage the paperwork.

 Reason #2 You Don’t Use Everything